 If the project does not involve development, but rather some operation or maintenance regime, no-action generally means the applicant will continue to operate in a way that avoids take.
-Examples of this version of "no-action" include timber harvesting in a manner that avoids take, parkland operation and maintenance that avoids take, utility operation and maintenance that avoids take, etc.
+Examples of this version of "no-action" include timber harvesting in a manner that avoids take, parkland operation and maintenance that avoids take, utility operation and maintenance that avoids take, operation of wind turbines in a way that avoids take, etc.